-- 1) In order to determine eligibility and offer a unit, it is Management practice to require every household member, including live-in aides, and foster adults to provide a Social Security Number (SSN).
-This is not a program requirement. - In addition, the applicant family must provide (for management to copy) a valid Social Security card issued by the Social Security Administration for each household member. - a) If the household member cannot produce his/her valid Social Security card, at least one of the following alternative documents must be provided as documentation: - An original document issued by a federal or state government agency which shows the person's name and SSN along with other identifying information (i.e. SSA benefit award letter) - Driver's license or State ID that shows the Social Security Number - Earnings statement on payroll stubs - Bank statement or Form 1099 - Retirement benefit letter - Life insurance policy or court records - Other evidence designated as acceptable - b) Documents that are not originals, or that have been altered, are mutilated or are illegible, or that appear to be forged, will be rejected.
+- In order to determine eligibility and offer a unit, it is required that every household member, including live-in aides, foster children and fostered adults (unless the household is an Exception as noted in [3] below) to have a Social Security Number (SSN). - In addition, the applicant family must provide (for management to copy) a valid Social Security card issued by the Social Security Administration for each household member. - a) If the household member cannot produce his/her valid Social Security card, at least one of the following alternative documents must be provided as documentation: - An original document issued by a federal or state government agency which shows the person's name and SSN along with other identifying information (i.e. SSA benefit award letter) - Driver's license or State ID that shows the Social Security Number - Earnings statement on payroll stubs - Bank statement or Form 1099 - Retirement benefit letter - Life insurance policy or court records - Other evidence designated as acceptable - b) Documents that are not originals, or that have been altered, are mutilated or are illegible, or that appear to be forged, will be rejected.
 In this case, management will explain the reason why the document is not acceptable, and will request the submission of acceptable documentation within a reasonable time frame, prior to a unit being offered. - 2) Management will make a copy of the Social Security card for the tenant file, returning the original to the applicant. - C. All household members, who are the Head, Spouse or Co-Head, or member, in each applicant family must sign the program-specific Authorization for Release of Information forms, and annually thereafter. - D. The unit for which the family is applying must be the only residence of each household member. - E. An applicant must agree to pay the rent required by the program.